SeldonIO/seldon-core/readme.md

     # You can set ambassador instead with --set ambassador.enabled=true
 ```

-### Deploy using pre-packaged model servers
+#### Deploy your model using pre-packaged model servers

-For more custom models that have custom dependencies such as 3rd party libraries, operating system binaries or even external systems, we can use any of the Seldon Core language wrappers.
+We provide optimized model servers for some of the most popular Deep Learning and Machine Learning frameworks that allow you to deploy your trained model binaries/weights without having to containerize or modify them.

-Upload your model binaries into your preferred object store, in this case we have a trained scikit-learn iris model in a Google bucket:
+You only have to upload your model binaries into your preferred object store, in this case we have a trained scikit-learn iris model in a Google bucket:

 ```console
 gs://seldon-models/sklearn/iris/model.pickle
 ```

-We can deploy this model into the Kubernetes cluster using the pre-packaged model server for scikit-learn (SKLEARN_SERVER) using the `kubectl apply` command below:
+We then can deploy this model with Seldon Core to our Kubernetes cluster using the pre-packaged model server for scikit-learn (SKLEARN_SERVER) by running the `kubectl apply` command below:

 ```yaml
 $ kubectl apply -f - << END